T H E D L CC T R U S T E E S

 With encouragement and seed-funding from the Dalai Lama himself, he set up the Dalai Lama Centre for Compassion and has been its Director since inception in 2014.

 Simon Carpenter is a senior executive in the insurance industry.
 He currently divides his time between his home in the UK and his work responsibilities in Switzerland.
 Prior to his current role, he was CEO of a market research agency specialising in cross border and global matters for the financial services industry.
 He has a particular interest in the role that large corporate business could play in promoting the industrialisation of compassionate ethics and sees no conflict between them doing so and the generation of a fair return for their stakeholders.

 Luke Montagu (Viscount Hinchingbrooke) is an entrepreneur who now spends most of his time overseeing his family’s estate at Mapperton in West Dorset.
-After graduating from Columbia University, Luke founded and managed a series of technology and media businesses, including Kinexus Ltd (corporate television), Wide Learning Ltd (e-learning), Remote Productions Ltd (post production).
+After graduating from Columbia University, Luke co-founded a series of technology, education and media businesses.
+In 2003 he co-founded the Met Film School, which he led as CEO until 2009.

 Isabelle White is Chairman of Help Tibet, giving practical support for exiled Tibetan refugees living in Nepal and India, providing basic facilities including education, clean water, health, and sanitation Help Tibet was founded in 1988 and develops the self-sustainability of the Tibetan community, especially young people.
 Isabelle White is a trustee of the Matthew Wrightson Charity Trust and a former trustee of the Save The Children Fund.